-Would America have even entered the Vietnam War if not for one strike of a match courtesy of Thích Quảng Đức, the "Burning Monk"?
+Would America have even entered the Vietnam War if not for one strike of a match by Thích Quảng Đức?

 “No news picture in history,” John F. Kennedy once said, “has generated so much emotion around the world as that one.”

 This was no exaggeration.
 When the Vietnamese Buddhist monk Thich Quang Duc burned himself alive on the streets of Saigon on June 11, 1963, it sparked a chain reaction that changed history forever.

 His act of protest was on the front page of papers in almost every country.
 For the first time, the word “Vietnam” was on everyone’s lips when, before that day, most Americans had never even heard of the small southeast Asian nation hidden away on the other side of the world.